 Healthcare-associated Staphylococcus aureus bloodstream infections, 2013–14:

-A report, Reducing harm to patients from healthcare associated infection: the role of surveillance, was compiled by 51 experts from across Australia.
-This report provides an overview of current HAI issues and surveillance initiatives in Australia and a review of international and Australian surveillance literature.
-Providing a comprehensive picture of the surveillance of HAI in Australia, the report demonstrates the costs that these infections impose upon individual Australians and the health system.
+Reducing harm to patients from healthcare associated infection: the role of surveillance, was released in 2008.
+This report provided an overview of HAI issues and surveillance in Australia at that time.
+The report provided costs that these infections had on the health system at that time.

-Three implementation guides have been developed for use by Australian hospitals and organisations to support the implementation of surveillance for Staphylococcus aureus bacteraemia (SAB), Clostridium difficile infection (CDI) and Central Line Associated Bloodstream Infections (CLABSI).
-The guides have been developed by the Commission’s Healthcare Associated Infection Technical Advisory Group in collaboration with the clinical experts and the surveillance units from jurisdictions and are designed to support and standardise existing surveillance activities in line with the national definitions for SAB, CDI and CLABSI.
+Two implementation guides have been developed for use by Australian hospitals and organisations to support the implementation of surveillance for Staphylococcus aureus bacteraemia (SAB) and Central Line Associated Bloodstream Infections (CLABSI).
+The guides have been developed by the Commission’s Healthcare Associated Infection Technical Advisory Group in collaboration with the clinical experts and the surveillance units from jurisdictions and are designed to support and standardise existing surveillance activities in line with the national definitions for SAB and CLABSI.

 Each of the guides detail interpretation of the definitions, flowcharts, inclusions and exclusion for each of the surveillance topics, as well a list of examples to assist with decisions on those more difficult cases.
 The guides are not intended to replace or inform clinical management of infections or patient management but to standardise how key infection data is collected and reported.
 All comments and feedback will be reviewed and responded to as part of the consultation process.